BugAlpha/Thunder-ng/README.md

   ```
   lua main.lua -cms --bypass
   ```
-  Right now it only search for wordpress but soon i will inculde most other cms's
+  Right now it only search for wordpress and drupal
 ## Contribute
 I will be happy to see someone post an issue or make a pull request feel free to do it anytime :) !